Tournament Information

 The Edinburgh International Cup – Formats and Structure

-All clubs that are members of their FIFA-affiliated national associations are eligible to participate in The Edinburgh International Cup.
-In countries where football is administered through schools, teams affiliated with their school football association are also permitted.
-All small-sided formats, including 4-, 5-, 7-, and 9-a-side, will follow structures determined by the event organisers.
+All clubs affiliated with their FIFA-recognised national football association are eligible to participate in the Edinburgh International Cup.
+In countries where football is primarily administered through schools, teams affiliated with an official school football association are also eligible to enter.

-All players must be insured for both matches and leisure activities during the tournament.
-The event also requires Tournament ID (SYFA & SWFA).
+All players must be fully insured for both match play and leisure activities throughout the tournament.

 Domestic Age Group Recognition